Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Trans: The Foreign Secretary has hit out at "ludicrous debates about pronouns" and as equalities minister scrapped plans to reform the law so people could change gender without a medical diagnosis.
 She has backed feminist campaigners, including Labour MP Rosie Duffield over her statement that "only women have a cervix".

-Defence: Ms Truss would increase spending on the military to three per cent of GDP by the end of this decade and "review" the plan to cut the size of the army to 72,500.
+Defence: Ms Truss has described herself as a “freedom fighter” on Ukraine, telling Conservative Party members they could trust her to do all she can to ensure Vladimir Putin is defeated.
+Ms Truss would increase spending on the military to three per cent of GDP by the end of this decade and "review" the plan to cut the size of the army to 72,500.
 She has said Russia’s invasion of Ukraine shows the West has not dedicated enough funding to defence.
+Ms Truss has also unveiled plans to boost trade between Commonwealth nations and stop China from buying up influence in some of the world’s fastest developing countries.

 Housing: The Foreign Secretary has pledged to rip up "Stalinist" housing targets and would make it quicker and easier for developers to build on brownfield land in "opportunity areas".
 She has said the UK needs to "build up more" in cities and "it’s very important that we have policies that have local consent".